Philippe Dugre(zer0x64)

 The workshop is divided into two phases:

-The Red Team Phase: Attendees will get their hands dirty analyzing the Go application code and crafting payloads to exploit the SSTI vulnerability.
+The Red Team Phase: Attendees will get their hands dirty analyzing the Go server binary.
 The goal?
-Get a fully interactive shell on the underlying container and attempt to pivot through the default GCP network to compromise adjacent services.
+Get a fully interactive shell on the underlying container.
 While the initial vulnerability is pretty simple to exploit, the real challenge here lies in leveraging it through the hardening, which will involve hooking the server's code and advanced shellcoding to implement a backdoor.
 The Blue Team Phase: Once the compromise is confirmed, we will switch gears to remediation.
 We will modify InfraStream's manifests to apply practical defense-in-depth strategies.
-Participants will learn how to implement hardened docker runtime deployments, enforce strict network policies, and enable mTLS within the service mesh—effectively restricting the impacts of the RCE and limiting lateral movement.
-We will also fix the root cause that allowed the process hooking step to take place.
+The goal from here will be to implement additional defenses to prevent the process injection attack used in the red team phase.

-By the end of this session, attendees will understand the mechanics of Go template injection, advanced techniques to leverage vulnerabilites in hardened infrastructure and how to leverage infrastructure-as-code to enforce security baselines that make even vulnerable applications resilient to attack.
+By the end of this session, attendees will have a deep understanding of linux process injection techniques/hooking, techniques to leverage vulnerabilites in hardened infrastructure and how to leverage infrastructure-as-code to enforce security baselines that make even vulnerable applications resilient to attack.
+They will also learn specificities regarding Go reverse engineering and how to interact with Go code using assembly.